-Marker-assisted breeding is a conventional technique that allows breeders to track genes without using transgenic approaches.
-It can be used in plants and animals to select qualities that are desirable for farmers and consumers.
-Marker-assisted breeding doesn't produce genetically modified organisms.
+Marker-assisted breeding is a technique that can be used in plants and animals to select qualities that are desirable for farmers and consumers.
+It uses conventional breeding approaches and does not involve transgenic approaches.

-Marker-assisted breeding uses DNA markers associated with desirable traits to select a plant or animal for inclusion in a breeding program early in their development.
+Marker-assisted breeding uses DNA markers associated with desirable traits to select a plant or animal for inclusion in a breeding program early in its development.

 This approach dramatically reduces the time required to identify varieties or breeds which express the desired trait in a breeding program.
-The marker is not the gene for the trait, but a genetic marker which is usually inherited with the trait.
-Desirable traits include characteristics such as disease resistance, size and high yield.
+The marker may be the sequence of the gene that determines the trait, but in most cases, it is a DNA sequence which is located very close to the gene of interest and is therefore always inherited with the trait.
+Desirable traits include characteristics such as disease resistance, salt tolerance and high yield.

-- Hornless cattle: The Australian Poll Gene Marker test which is helping Australian cattle breeders select the best breeding cattle for their herds.
-It may also help the industry end the painful practice of dehorning beef cattle.
+The Poll Gene Marker test developed in Australia has been adopted worldwide.
+This genetic test is helping breeders to select for hornless cattle, which makes it safer for the animals themselves and the people handling them.
+It also helps the industry end the painful practice of dehorning beef cattle.

-- Protecting wine grapes from mildew: With an estimated cost to the Australian industry of approximately $140 million per annum, powdery and downy mildew are the most economically important diseases in viticulture, causing reduced yield and loss of berry and wine quality.
-Our scientists have identified two resistance genes, providing breeders with an alternative to fungicides in the constant battle against these deadly pathogens.
+With an estimated cost to the Australian wine industry of approximately $140 million per annum, powdery and downy mildew are the most economically important diseases in viticulture, causing reduced yield and loss of berry and wine quality.
+Our scientists have used marker-assisted breeding techniques to develop new mildew-resistant premium winegrape varieties that provide growers with an alternative to fungicides in the constant battle against these deadly pathogens.